enkidevs/curriculum/JavaScript/Npm/npm-variables.md

 ---
 ## Content

 Another feature of npm is allowing the user to set values which would be seen as *environmental variables* in *scripts*.
-All general available values should be declared inside the *config* object:
+All re-used values should be declared inside the *config* object:
 ```javascript
 "config": {
   "js_dev": "backend/js/",